What Is Land Economy at Cambridge?

 Costs for International Students

 If you are an international student, your tuition fees will be significantly higher – so keep this in mind before applying.
 For Land Economy, you will be in Group 1 for tuition fees.
 This means you will be paying £22,227 per year (around £66,681 for a 3-year course).
-The total costs can be quite overwhelming, so here is an article that will go through all costs you will have as an international student.
+The total costs can be quite overwhelming, so be sure to familiarise yourself with all of the costs you will have as an international student.

 College and Living costs when you study at cambridge